Icybee/module-cache/README.md

 ### Creating your own cache manager

-You can use any kind of cache with the "cache" module, your manager only has to extends the `CacheManager` class or implement the `CacheManagerInterface` interface.
+You can use any kind of cache with the "cache" module, your manager only has to extends the `CacheManagerBase` class or implement the `CacheManager` interface.

 The following properties must also be provided: